jovotech/jovo-framework/platforms/platform-googleassistant/docs/account-linking.md

 There are several types of account linking that are supported for Google Conversational Actions:

-* [Google sign-in](#google-sign-in) to get access to the user's Google profile
+* [Google Sign-In](#google-sign-in) to get access to the user's Google profile
 * oAuth account linking to connect the user to a external system

 ## Google Sign-In

-Google sign-in offers a streamlined process to connect a user's Google profile to their Google Action.
+Google Sign-In offers a streamlined process to connect a user's Google profile to their Google Action user ID.
 This can even be done via voice.
-Learn more about Google sign-in [in the official Google docs](https://developers.google.com/assistant/identity/google-sign-in)
+Learn more about Google Sign-In [in the official Google Assistant docs](https://developers.google.com/assistant/identity/google-sign-in).

-To implement Google sign-in, you need to [configure account linking scenes](#configure-account-linking-scenes) and then [trigger account linking from the conversational experience](#trigger-account-linking-flow).
+To implement Google Sign-In, you need to [configure account linking scenes](#configure-account-linking-scenes), [enable account linking in the Actions Console](#enable-account-linking-in-the-actions-console), and then [trigger account linking from the conversational experience](#trigger-account-linking-flow).
 After successful linking, you can [access the Google profile](#access-the-google-account-profile).

 ### Configure Account Linking Scenes